PrimeSolar/shopping-app/README.md

 - **Frontend**: JavaScript, HTML, CSS.
 - **Database**: IndexedDB, Dexie.js.

-## Getting Started
+## Installation

-To get a local copy up and running, follow these steps:
+To get started with the Shopping App, follow these steps:

 **For Windows**